MRezaNasirloo/Slick/README.md

     @Override
     protected void onCreate(Bundle savedInstanceState) {
-        YourPresenter_Slick.bind(this, 123, "foo");//And call bind on the generated class with your presenter args super.onCreate(savedInstanceState);
+        //And call bind on the generated class with your presenter args YourPresenter_Slick.bind(this, 123, "foo");
+        super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_your);
     }